react-cosmos/react-cosmos/NEXT.md

 By default, Cosmos reads `cosmos.config.json` from your root directory.
 You can pass a `--config` CLI arg for a custom config path.

+> Most Cosmos Classic config options are still supported in the new JSON format.
+[Let me know](https://join-react-cosmos.now.sh/) if you need old config options that no longer work.

+### Available options

 The best way to learn about the available options in the Cosmos config is to use [config.schema.json](packages/react-cosmos/config.schema.json).

-It's human readable, but you can also enhance your config with autocomplete in code editors like VS Code.
+The JSON schema is human readable, but you can also enhance your config with autocomplete in code editors like VS Code.

 ```jsonc
 {